-The end of the test (see Figure App.1.2) is reached when the vehicle has completed the trip and either when:

-- the internal combustion engine is switched off;

-or:

-- for OVC-HEVs and NOVC-HEVS finishing the test with the internal combustion engine off, the vehicle stops and the speed is lower than or equal to 1 km/h.

 Excessive idling of the engine after the completion of the trip shall be avoided.
 The data recording shall continue until the response time of the sampling systems has elapsed.
 For vehicles with a signal detecting regeneration (see line 42 in the Transparency List 1 in Appendix 5 of Annex II), the OBD-check shall be performed and documented directly after data recording and before any further driven distance is driven.

-Figure App.1.2:

-Test End Sequence';